Erd\H{o}s-Rado Classes: Introduction

 Independently, Ne\v{s}et\v{r}il and R\"{o}dl \cite{nr-ramsey} and Abramson and Harrington \cite{ah-ramsey} showed that the class of finite, linearly ordered $\tau$-structures is a Ramsey class when $\tau$ is a finite relational language.
 Since then the theory of Ramsey classes has become a productive area connecting combinatorics, dynamics, and model theory (the connection to model theory is partially explained below; a nice survey on Ramsey classes is Bodirsky \cite{b-ramsey-survey}).

-In another direction, one might want to remove the restriction `finite' in the statement of Ramsey's Theorem.
+The second generalization is to remove the restriction `finite' in the statement of Ramsey's Theorem.
 Allowing the arity of the coloring (the upper exponent in the arrow relation) to be infinite would make positive results contradict the axiom of choice (see \cite[Theorem 12.1]{ehmr-cst}), so we focus on finite arity colorings.
 Ramsey's Theorem can be easily generalized to $\omega \xrightarrow{} (\omega)^n_c$ for all finite $n, c$.
-Moving to infinitely many colors and uncountable homogeneous sets, Erd\H{o}s and Rado \cite{er-erdosrado} proved the following (and, unlike finite Ramsey theory, the left-hand cardinal is known to be optimal).
+Moving to infinitely many colors and uncountable homogeneous sets, Erd\H{o}s and Rado \cite[Theorem 39]{er-erdosrado} proved the following (and, unlike most bounds in finite Ramsey theory, the left-hand cardinal is known to be optimal).

-\begin{fact}[Erd\H{o}s-Rado] For any finite $n$ and infinite $\lambda$,
+\begin{fact}[Erd\H{o}s-Rado] For any finite $n$ and infinite $\kappa$,

 \end{fact}

 This has been generalized in many directions, including unbalanced and polarized partition relations.
 Excellent surveys can be found in Erd\H{o}s, Hajnal, M\'{a}t\'{e}, and Rado \cite{ehmr-cst} and Hajnal and Larson \cite{handbook-st-hajnal-larson}.